mongodb/docs-compass/source/includes/fact-non-utf8-data.rst

 .. warning::

    **Editing data** with ``enableUtf8Validation=false`` can result in potential loss of data.
-This approach should be used as a temporary workaround to query or export data only.
+This approach is a temporary workaround to query or export data only.

 The following URI disables UTF8 validation: